- All applicants must be U.S. citizens or permanent residents of the U.S.

 Both the CASPA (Central Application Service for Physician Assistants) and the NAU Graduate College application must be completed by September 1 for consideration.

 The application cycle begins mid-April and closes September 1 each year.
-The application cycle beginning April, 2014 is for selection of candidates for Fall, 2015 admissions.

 Students interested in tracking their progress toward PA Program requirement fulfillment should evaluate their own transcripts using the Admissions/Transcript Evaluation Form.